laithdarras/technical-writing/notes/writing_strategy.md

-# Technical Writing Strategy & Process
+# Writing Strategy & Process

 This document dives into the strategy and process behind strong technical writing.
 From planning to polishing, this guide explores how to write clearly, accurately, and efficiently - with the audience in mind.